-The work done by the on-board and ground crew of the famous Apollo 13 abortive mission to the moon was a superb example of a remote problem-solving scenario that might be called "proto AR."
+The work done by the on-board and ground crew of the famous Apollo 13 abortive mission to the moon was a superb example of a scenario that might be called "proto AR" - and one of the great historical examples of the power of remotely empowering your team.

 The mission was thrown into complete disarray at 9:08 PM on April 13, 1970 when oxygen tank No. 2 blew up and oxygen tank No. 1 also failed as a result.
 Shortly after that, the crew realized that the normal supply of electricity, light and water in its command module was lost.
 They were 200,000 miles from home – and they needed to come up with a backup plan.